 The Chu Silk songs feel weak, the Bamboo branch poems are grand,

 Half finished songs and new poems on the silk paper land.

-The red Shou Palace lies in Baling’s night time city,
+The red chameleon of Baling’s night time city,

-In their other homes bloody spots mark the arms of wasted beauties.
+In recessed chambers, marks bloody spots on the arms of wasted beauties.